jeanchristophe13v/PageTalk/README.md

 #### [中文/Chinese](README-zh.md)

+## Introducing PageTalk 2.7.0 🎉

+**New Features:**
+- **Url context**: Thanks to Google, now gemini-2.0-flash and gemini-2.5-flash-preview-05-20 can extract context from url.

 ## Introduction

 Pagetalk is a browser extension that enhances your web browsing by integrating Google's Gemini API.
 Summarize pages, chat contextually, and manage custom AI agents effortlessly.